hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/conversations_and_dialogues/402_vi_x_shri_priya_nath_sinha.md

 blendings, the inner genius of a work of art.
 What real music we have lies in Kirtana and Dhrupada; the rest has been spoiled by being modulated according to the Islamic methods.
-Do you think that singing the short and light airs of Tappâ songs in a nasal voice and flitting like lightning from one note to another by fits and starts are the best things in the world of music?
+Do you think that singing the short and light airs of Tappā songs in a nasal voice and flitting like lightning from one note to another by fits and starts are the best things in the world of music?
 Not so.
 Unless each note is given full play in every scale, all the science of music is marred.
 In painting, by